LEGIT-GENIUS/Maven_Marketing_campaign_Analysis/README.md

 ### About the data

 The dataset is a CSV file that contains one table, having 2,241 rows and 28 columns.
 Can be accessed through the link: https://mavenanalytics.io/data-playground?page=3&pageSize=10.
+Some other facts about the dataset includes:
+1. The marketing campaign took place in about eight (8) different countries, namely: Australia, Spain, USA, Canada, Germany, India, Mexico, Saudi Arabia.